 Los Angeles to Anaheim

 The approximately 30-mile corridor travels through the cities of Los Angeles, Vernon, Commerce, Bell, Montebello, Pico Rivera, Norwalk, Santa Fe Springs, La Mirada, Buena Park, Fullerton and Anaheim as well as portions of unincorporated Los Angeles County.
-It also supports the national and regional economy by facilitating cargo movements in and out of the two busiest Ports in the country – Los Angeles and Long Beach.
+In November 2023 the Authority issued a Supplemental Alternatives Analysis (SAA) which proposes to advance the Shared Passenger Track Alternative for further consideration within the draft environmental documents (EIR/EIS).

 SECTION HIGHLIGHTS